 Wine pairing for Marinated Sardines or Anchovies

 Sparkling wine is just generally a great way to start an evening, and because this is an Italian menu, I love Prosecco, a lighter, brighter sparkling wine produced in the Italian DOCG of Prosecco, made from the glera grape.
 My favorite bottle of Prosecco is by Bisson.
-Here is one that is similar.
+Here is another Prosecco that is similar.

 2: Tuna Croquettes